4th Grade Teacher

 M. Ed., Special Education

 Jennifer McDonough has been a part of the Doane family since her son, Daniel, entered kindergarten in 2011.
 She has been an active volunteer and participant at many of Doane’s annual events.
 Jenn holds her M.Ed. in Special Education.
-She is a certified Wilson Reading Specialist and Orton-Gillingham Dyslexia Specialist.
-Recently, she was awarded a full scholarship from FDU to pursue her Orton-Gillingham reading certification.
+She is a certified Wilson Reading Specialist, Wilson Dyslexia Practitioner, and Orton-Gillingham Dyslexia Specialist.
+In the spring of 2017, Jennifer was awarded her advanced Orton-Gillingham teacher certification from FDU.
 As a teacher, Jenn looks forward to honoring Doane’s mission where every student is known, loved, and strongly encouraged to discover their unique potential.
 Jenn is a learning specialist three days a week at Doane.

 Director of Communications